ethanjdiamond/swift-evolution/proposals/XXXX-protocols-vs-default-arguments.md

 C.callMe()
 ```

-There are ways to deal with this issue, but they involve adding extra methods which defeats the purpose of default values in the first place:
+There are ways to deal with this issue, but they involve adding extra methods which defeats the purpose of default values in the first place.
+For example, you can use two methods like this to fulfill the protocol and achieve the same effect:

 ```
 class C: A {